agno/TVShows/README.markdown

 # About
-TVShows 2 "_Phoenix_" is the next version of [TVShows][1], the easiest way to download torrents of your favorite shows automatically.
-It includes a completely rewritten codebase as well as a major overhaul of the UI and a move to System Preferences. _Phoenix_ is currently in the beginning stages of development but I am always open to any feature suggestions.
+TVShows 2 "_Phoenix_" is the next version of [TVShows][1], the easiest way to download your favorite shows automatically.
+It includes a completely rewritten codebase as well as a major overhaul of the UI and a move to System Preferences. _Phoenix_ is currently in the late stages of development but I am always open to any feature suggestions.

-## Compiling Notes
+## Important Notes
+* The current TVShows Roadmap can be found [here][2].
+	* All issue numbers in commits will refer to those in the Roadmap.
-* Modifying the interface will require the [BWToolkit][2] IB plugin.
+* Modifying the interface will require the [BWToolkit][3] IB plugin.
 It can be found in the `IB Plugins` folder.
 * By default, the Debug configuration automatically installs TVShows into `~/Library/PreferencePanes/` each time it's built.
-* TVShows 2 will not officially be supporting Tiger.
+* TVShows 2 will not run on Tiger.

 ## Planned Features
 * Custom RSS feeds